Skip to Content

 Don’t hope to get on a boat tour, as they do not work in this season.
 But you can still visit the parks, which will be covered with snow but still so beautiful.

 Don’t forget to try Russian food.
-In winter, they eat mostly soups like the Borscht, a soup usually made with beef broth, beetroot and some vegetables; all garnished with some sour cream.
+In winter, they eat mostly soups like Borscht, a soup usually made with beef broth, beetroot, and some vegetables, all garnished with some sour cream.

 Alejandra at Universo Viajero